-11.4301 Context of Architecture
+11.4301 Contextual Studies

-Introduction to spiritual, mental, physical, social and cultural needs of man: subjective understanding as a basis for rationalized design.
-The Earth and man's influence upon it.
-Man's needs individually and in groups.
+Introduction to spiritual, mental, physical, social and cultural needs of people.
+The environment and human influence upon it.
+Human needs, individually and in groups.
 Resources of energy and materials and their utilization.
-Context of architecture and the built environment professions.
+The design professions; architecture and building, landscape architecture and town planning, engineering, industrial design, and the arts and crafts.
 Seminars and projects.

-11.4303 Introduction to Architectural Science
+11.4303 Introduction to Architectural Science C4

 Environmental design methods for total human comfort; climate and its effects in and around buildings; geometry of sunlight, sun control; introduction to thermal, lighting and acoustical design: basic concepts, subjective appraisals and measurement.
-Laboratory work and projects.
+Laboratory work and projects